naorbash/stock-portfolio-manager/README.md

 ## Features

 - **_Allowing a user to create an accout and POST his portfolio_**
-- **_The generated portfolio can now be edited easy by the REST API_**
+- **_The generated portfolio can be edit easily by the REST API_**
 - **_User can get his total portfolio value with one GET request_**
-- **_User can get recommendations on stocks such as - most stable stock in the last days\most performing stock the last days \highest value stock_**
+- **_User can GWT recommendations on stocks such as - most stable stock in the last days\most performing stock the last days \highest value stock_**

 ## Compile :hammer:

 After downloading the project and making sure you have an installed maven on your machine,

-enter the command line, navigate to its directory and type:
+open the command line, navigate to the project's directory and type:

 ```bash
 mvn install